 - Subtract what you owe from your value: Now that you have the amount you owe and your home’s value, you can determine if your mortgage is underwater by subtracting the two values.
 If the amount you owe is more than the worth of your home, then your mortgage is underwater.
 For example, you’re underwater if you owe $300,000 to your lender, but your home is worth $275,000.

 How Does the House being Underwater Affect Selling?

 If your house is underwater, how might that affect your ability to sell your home?
-This situation can definitely make selling the traditional way more difficult.
+This situation can make selling the traditional way more complicated.